MolSSI/QCFractal/docs/qcportal/source/collection-optimization.rst

 -------------------

-In order to run a geometry optimization calculation based on a particular set of parameter specification (default set in this case), one can adopt the
+In order to run a geometry optimization calculation based on a particular set of parameters (the default set in this case), one can adopt the

 .. code-block:: python